thephpleague/csv/docs/9.0/reader/tabular-data-reader.md

 }
 ```

-The `Cell` attribute is responsible to link the record cell via its numeric or name offset and will
+The `Column` attribute is responsible to link the record cell via its numeric or name offset and will
 tell the mapper how to type cast the cell value to the DTO property.
 By default, if no casting
 rule is provided, the column will attempt to cast the cell value to the scalar type of
 the property.
 If type casting fails or is not possible, an exception will be thrown.